Home Programmes & development opportunities Person-centred Cultures: A Development Programme

 - Consider the technical and time aspects of this programme:

-- You will need to be able to attend the face-to-face and virtual sessions and will need access to a computer with a camera and microphone that can use Zoom and MS Teams.
+- You will need to be able to attend the face-to-face and virtual sessions and will need access to a computer with a camera and microphone that can use MS Teams.
 You will need to be able to use a quiet private space.

 - You need to be free for all the sessions (dates will be published as part of the application pack)